-To graduate with a Bachelor of Traditional Chinese Medicine, you will be required to complete all compulsory units.
-You will study core common units with other health science and allied health students.
+To graduate with a Bachelor of Traditional Chinese Medicine, you will be required to complete all compulsory subjects.
+You will study core common subjects with other health science and allied health students.

-Starting in the first session of first year, you will also take TCM units.
+Starting in the first session of first year, you will also take TCM subjects.
 The final two years of the program focus on clinical skills, practical experience and specialised areas such as skin disease, gynaecology and the musculoskeletal system.
-TCM units cover acupuncture, Chinese herbal medicine, herbal dispensing, Chinese medical theory and clinical assessment.
+TCM subjects cover acupuncture, Chinese herbal medicine, herbal dispensing, Chinese medical theory and clinical assessment.